VR-on-Linux/VR-on-Linux/README.md

 Make sure to use the latest graphics drivers and Linux kernel available to you.
 At a minimum, Linux kernel 4.13 with Mesa 18.2 (AMD) or Nvidia version 430.26 is required for the SteamVR beta.
 For more details on SteamVR for Linux, [click here.]

-For unsupported games that may work with [Proton], see [Proton - Functional Titles] or [the Steam forum thread].
+For unsupported games that may work with [Proton], please check out the VR software database: https://db.vronlinux.org/

 ## Native/Supported